GHeinzelmann/BAT.py/README.md

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-*JUST RELEASED: The BAT.py 2.2 version, with the following new features:*
+*JuST RELEASED: The BAT.py 2.2 version, with the following new features:*

 *- Support for proteins with multiple chains*